7 ways winning a CBC Literary Prize will change your life

 4. The publishing industry comes knocking

 Publishers and agents are always looking to discover the next big thing.
 David Huebert won the 2016 CBC Short Story Prize for Enigma, and went on to publish the short story collection Peninsula Sinking.
 Other recent CBC Literary Prize winners who have published books include Sadiqa de Meijer, Claire Battershill, Sarah de Leeuw and David Martin.

 5. You get asked out a lot more

 6. You're finally able to finish that project

 One of the great things about winning $6,000 from the Canada Council for the Arts is the freedom it gives you to work on the projects you feel you should be working on.
-And with the writing residency at the Banff Centre for Arts and Creativity, you will have even more creative time at your disposal.
-Our 2012 winner, Daniel Karasik, reported that during their residency they were able to make the final edits to their debut poetry collection and they completed a new draft of a play.
+And with the writing residency, you will have even more creative time at your disposal.
+Our 2012 winner, Daniel Sarah Karasik, reported that during their residency they were able to make the final edits to their debut poetry collection and they completed a new draft of a play.

 7. You'll call yourself a "writer"